mgjeong/system-pharos-anchor-go/README.md

 ```shell
 $ ./build.sh
 ```
-If source codes are successfully built, you can find an output binary file, **main**, on a root of project folder.
+If source codes are successfully built, you can find an output binary file, **pharos-anchor**, on a root of project folder.
-Note that, you can find other build scripts, **build_arm.sh** and **build_arm64**, which can be used to build the codes for ARM and ARM64 machines, respectively.

 #### 2. Docker Image  ####
 Next, you can create it to a Docker image.